stefanosu/holly-eng-take-home/README.md

 - Integrate with an LLM of your choice
 - The LLM should be able to answer questions about the data in the job descriptions and salaries datasets
-- **Critical Requirement**: Your implementation should parse the user's query to identify which specific job they're asking about, and only pass the relevant job information to the LLM - do not pass the entire dataset to the LLM with each request
+- **Critical Requirement**: Your implementation should parse the user's query to identify which specific job they're asking about, and only pass the relevant job information to the LLM - **do not pass the entire dataset** to the LLM with each request.
+- **Scalability expectation**: Even though the provided dataset is small, structure your matching + filtering so it would still work well as the dataset grows.
 - Example queries and responses:
   - "What are the knowledge, skills, and abilities for the Assistant Sheriff San Diego County position?"
     - "The Assistant Sheriff in San Diego County should have knowledge of: local law enforcement agencies in San Diego County, local/state/federal laws, law enforcement rules and regulations, community-based policing..."